-Bob Alessi is a partner in the firm’s Litigation Practice Group.
+Robert A. Alessi Chairs the firm’s Crisis Management, Investigations & Constitutional Law Practice Group and is a Partner in the firm’s Litigation Practice Group.
 His diverse practice has encompassed litigation and arbitration at the pretrial, trial and appellate stages across the nation in myriad practice areas, including, among others, constitutional issues; securities fraud class actions and derivative lawsuits; proxy contests; insurance and insurance brokerage (including errors and omissions claims); employment restrictive covenants; defamation; contract disputes; and business torts.

 In addition, Bob has conducted internal corporate investigations and defended a wide variety of investigations commenced by the Department of Justice, the Securities and Exchange Commission and other governmental and quasi-governmental agencies into, among other conduct, alleged accounting fraud; securities law violations; misuse of retail vendor allowances; insider-trading; and fraudulent and abusive sales practices involving healthcare companies.